LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Introduction

 \textbf{Literature.} However, to the best of our knowledge, the capabilities of LLM-based code completion regarding API deprecation is understudied \cite{ijcai/ZanCYLKGWCL22,corr/abs-2305-04032}.
 Although there emerges a substantial number of evaluation on code completion, a body of research focused on assessing the overall accuracy across various benchmarks \cite{zeng2022extensive, xu2022systematic, liu2024your, ciniselli2021empiricaltransformer, ciniselli2021empiricalbert}.
 Interestingly, Ding \etal \cite{ding2023static} identified undefined names and unused variables as the most common syntactic errors produced by LLMs in Python code completions.
 Izadi \etal \cite{izadi2024language} found that incorrect function name predictions were prevalent, accounting for 23\% of all token-level errors.
-Furthermore, Liu \etal \cite{liu2024exploring} highlighted the issue of hallucinations in LLM-generated code.
+Furthermore, Recent studies \cite{liu2024exploring,zhang2024llm} highlighted the issue of hallucinations in LLM-generated code.
 Their findings indicate the prevalence and potential risks of using unexpected APIs.
 Nevertheless, while researchers have noted the prevalence of incorrect function name predictions, they have not investigated this issue in depth.
 Library APIs, which constitute an important part in predicting external function names, are worth attached importance to.

-\textbf{Study.} To address this gap, we conducted a study to examine the issue of deprecated API usage in LLM-based code completion.
-The study aims to answer the primary research question: \researchquestion{\textbf{\textit{What are the status quo and root causes of deprecated and replacing API usage in LLM-based code completion?}}} This question is explored through three detailed aspects:
+\textbf{Study.} To address this gap, we conducted a study to examine the deprecated API usage in LLM-based code completion.
+The study aims to answer the primary research question: \researchquestion{\textbf{\textit{What are the status quo \hkf{(\ie API Usage Plausibility (AUP) and Deprecated Usage Rate (DUR))} and potential root causes of deprecated and replacing API usage in LLM-based code completion?}}} This question is explored through three detailed aspects:

-\textbf{Model Perspective (RQ1)} investigates the status quo and root causes based on the performance of various LLMs;
+\textbf{Model Perspective (RQ1)} investigates the status quo and potential causes based on the performance of various LLMs;

-\textbf{Prompt Perspective (RQ2)} examines the impact of different prompts on the status quo and root causes;
+\textbf{Prompt Perspective (RQ2)} examines the impact of different prompts on the status quo and potential causes;